CASTING

 CASTING NOTES

-In contrast to this, Clara is messy and unsure of herself, muted in her gender expression, shy, agitated and manic at times, slouchy and depressed at others.
+Clara can perform all of these things.
+She has to to be in that world.
+But deep down she is more messy and unsure of herself, muted in her gender expression, shy, agitated and manic and angry at times, slouchy and depressed at others.
 She prefers loose fitting cloths, darker, moodier colors, loud edgy music to the romanticism of traditional classical music.
-She lurks at the edges, afraid to be the center of attention, but so deperate to express something in her that is pent up feeling a pushing desire to achieve in a hope that it will solve this unrest.
-She is clearly talented, and the audience should feel this from the start, but also a tenderness towards her inability to confidently express herself without fear of what might happen.
+She lurks at the edges, afraid to be the center of attention, but so desperate to express something in her that is pent up feeling, a desire to achieve in a hope that it will solve this unrest.
+While in her shyness she can be reserved, she also has an edge to her.
+A balled up discontent, and anger and frustration that she doesn’t know what to do with of this dissonance she is feeling between her inner self and the world she exists in.
+She is clearly talented, and the audience should feel this from the start, but also we should feel a tenderness towards her in her inability to confidently express herself without fear of what might happen.

-So I think we need to keep in mind in our search someone who can stand as a counterpoint to mainstream ballet, both visually, but also in the way they move off stage, something less refined and proper than your typical dancer, but who onstage can still hold her own.
 It’s as if each time she goes on stage, she is pulling herself up into being a different person.
-The actor needs to have a deep interiority, who can be silent on camera but still communicate an inner world.
-She needs to be hard working and focused, but also be able to express an uncertainty to herself.
+Putting on the make-up and costume to do her job, then rushing to get it off afterwards.
+The actor needs to have a deep interiority, who can be silent on camera but still communicate an inner world in turmoil.
+She needs to be hard working and focused, but also be able to express an uncertainty in herself.
 It could be something in a physical trait too: a distintive shape to her face, or birthmark, or some characteristic in her physical body that right away the audience feels she is different.
-It could be in her ethnicity or race, the color of her hair or eyes.
+It could be in her ethnicity or race, the color or texture of her hair or eyes.
 This isn’t a requirment, but I just mention it as a possibility of more ways to set her apart visually.
-In the end it will of course come down to the essence of this person.
-In most of my scouting images I’m sharing below it’s of dark haired, white girls, that have some masculine or ambigous gender presentation, but that’s not to saw that’s the only type possible for the role, just where my mind is stuck on at the moment
+In the end it will of course come down to the essence of this person, and that could come in many packages.
+In most of my scouting images I’m sharing below it’s of dark haired, white girls, that have some masculine or ambigous gender presentation, but that’s not to say that’s the only type possible for the role.

 TOM